mijaazdajic/PAH_firefighter_modeling/README.md

 Dynamic modeling of firefighter exposure to PAHs

-This is the Python code used to model the dermal absorption of naphthalene in firefighters
+This is the Python code was used in the final project for the dynamica modeling class (BIO8102) at the University of Ottawa, presented to Dr John Lewis
 #